VladislavKori/vladislavkori/README.md

 }

 function aboutMe(): string {
-  return "I don't know what to write about me.
-I'll say this, I want the world to be a better place, so I'm trying to improve it."
+  return `I don't know what to write about me.
+   I'll say this, I want the world to be a better place, so I'm trying to improve it.`
 }
 ```
 ---